 Moreover, there are circumstances when even requesting a new passport from authorities due to validity expiration is not physically possible, as government agencies simply do not operate because of political turmoil, civil unrests, wars, and any other forms of crises.
 Hence, having a second passport will always help you in such situations and can hedge various kinds of your risks.

 Second citizenship and passport are becoming viable tools for international tax planning and reducing tax burdens.
 Many countries, including the USA, are taxing their citizens despite the fact they physically reside in that country or not.
 Furthermore, governments are trying to impose more taxes on wealthy people, and this trend is only getting stronger in times of crisis.
-This explains why US nationals are now increasingly applying for citizenship by investment programs; some of them even relinquish their American citizenship, and others who had obtained a residence permit, so-called ‘green card’ in the US are not hurrying to apply for citizenship if they have a source of income outside the USA.
+This explains why US nationals are now increasingly applying for second passports; some of them even relinquish their American citizenship, and others who had obtained a residence permit, so-called ‘green card’ in the US are not hurrying to apply for citizenship if they have a source of income outside the USA.
 Thus, obtaining a second passport will help you to plan your taxes in a more efficient way, get relatively confidential bank services and make beneficial investments.
 Remarkably, Caribbean states with CBI programs and Vanuatu are considered as ‘tax havens,’ where there is no wealth or worldwide income taxes.

-Citizenship by investment (CBI) programs are state-run initiatives fully corresponding to international law.
+CBI programs are state-run initiatives fully corresponding to international law.
 A foreign investor can attain economic citizenship and a second passport in exchange of investment and after stringent Due Diligence (DD) and vetting process.
 Countries are prone to grant citizenship only to people with good repute and character.
 Previous criminal records, visa or residency denials are red flags and can lead to application rejection.

 How To Apply